mimoduo/mimogear/docs/pug/pages.md

 ##Adding Additional Scripts

-In the case you would like to add additional scripts on a page per page bases, there is an optional block called block additional-scripts at the end of the footer region.
+In the case you would like to add an additional script for your page, there is an optional block called block additional-scripts at the end of the footer region.

 ```pug
 block additional-scripts